electric-sql/electric/docs/usage/data-modelling/validation.md

 Electric rejects updates to a table's primary keys.

-Attempting to `UPDATE` a primary key will be rejected by the server and the offending client will be forcibly disconnected.
+In order to maintain referential integrity and track changes from connected clients, Electric requires all primary keys to be treated as immutable.
+An attempt to synchronise a client where a primary key has been changed will be rejected by the server and the offending client will be forcibly disconnected.

 ```sql
 CREATE TABLE items (